-In order to reduce power consumption while not in use, the LM4901 contains shutdown circuitry that is used to turn off the amplifier's bias circuitry.
-In addition, the LM4901 contains a Shutdown Mode pin, allowing the designer to designate whether the part will be driven into shutdown with a high level logic signal or a low level logic signal.
-This allows the designer maximum flexibility in device use, as the Shutdown Mode pin may simply be tied permanently to either V{DD} or GND to set the LM4901 as either a "shutdown-high" device or a "shutdown-low" device, respectively.
-The device may then be placed into shutdown mode by toggling the Shutdown pin to the same state as the Shutdown Mode pin.
-For simplicity's sake, this is called "shutdown same", as the LM4901 enters shutdown mode whenever the two pins are in the same logic state.
-The trigger point for either shutdown high or shutdown low is shown as a typical value in the Supply Current vs Shutdown Voltage graphs in the Typical Performance Characteristics section.
+In order to reduce power consumption while not in use, the LM4992 contains shutdown circuitry that is used to independently turn off each channel's bias circuitry.
+This shutdown feature turns a given channel off when logic low is placed on the corresponding shutdown pin.
+By switching a particular shutdown pin to GND, the LM4992 supply current draw due to that channel will be minimized in idle mode.
+Idle current is measured with the shutdown pin connected to GND.
+The trigger point for shutdown is shown as a typical value in the Shutdown Hysteresis Voltage graphs in the Typical Performance Characteristics section.
 It is best to switch between ground and supply for maximum performance.
-While the device may be disabled with shutdown voltages in between ground and supply, the idle current may be greater than the typical value of 0.1μA.
+While the device may be disabled with shutdown voltages in between ground and supply, the idle current may be greater than the typical value of $0.2\mu A$.
 In either case, the shutdown pin should be tied to a definite voltage to avoid unwanted state changes.